jillbot/tsp/wp-content/plugins/twitch-tv-embed-suite/readme.txt

 For help please visit http://www.plumeriawebdesign.com

 == Changelog ==
+= 2.1.0 =
+Fixed bug causing headers to be sent early from widget.
+Also replaced default thumbnail for widget.

+= 2.0.9 =
+Fixed bug with TinyMCE

 = 2.0.8 =
 Updated to most recent Twitch embed code.
 Fixed bug in the streamlist.